 Since 2022 we have been working to research and share the history of Asian American residents in Evanston.
 This territory, rich and full of important biographies and stories, has heretofore largely been unmined.
 The Placemaking Project set out to correct and expand the historical record, adding to its pages the remarkable stories of ASPA residents in Evanston.

 One of the project's first uncovered narratives focuses on Wong Aloy, one of the earliest recorded ASPA residents in Evanston.
 You can read his story below.
+Scroll right to read about the history of immigration of the Filipino community in Evanston.

 Students